vvaldez/ansible-openshift-baremetal/README.md

 * If `drac_discovery_boot_device` or `drac_discovery_macaddress` is not specified, the DRAC will be connected to and data discovered from it
 * If `drac_discovery_boot_device` is specified but not `drac_discovery_macaddress`, the DRAC will be connected to and the corresponding MAC Adress matching the `drac_discovery_boot_device` will be obtained
 * If `drac_discovery_boot_device` and `drac_discovery_macaddress` are both specified, then there is no reason to connect to the DRAC.
-In this case, the known MAC Address is simply templated into the bare-metal.yaml file, without discovery.
+In this case, the known MAC Address is simply templated into the yaml file, without discovery.